QuelTipo/exam-scheduler/ExamSchedulerTestCases/tcREADME.txt

 The expectation is that course ASTR207 taken by three students will be assigned to one of the two overlapping sessions W14-2-MS217 and W14-2-MS205 to generate a minimal penalty.

+***  tc10.txt  ***
+Solution expected without penalty.
+2 pairs of overlapping sessions.
+For each overlapping session, a MATH course should be in assigned to one session and either CPSC or PHIL to the other.

+***  tc11.txt  ***
+Solution expected with Penalty of 40.
+Changed tc10 so now only 1 instructor for all four courses.
+There are 2 pairs of overlapping sessions.